-I can’t believe that we have only been back at school a few days and the children are already in the swing of things.
-I just know that we have a fantastic year of learning ahead of us.
-Hopefully, the information below will answer some of the questions you might have regarding changes now the children have moved into Key Stage Two.
+I hope that all of the children and families had a fantastic summer and are excited to return to school.
+I am very happy to get a second opportunity to work with such a wonderful class and look forward to being the teacher that started their KS1 and now KS2 journey.
+I am confident that we have a fantastic year of learning ahead of us.
+Hopefully, the information below will answer some of the questions you might have regarding changes now that the children have moved into Key Stage Two.

 Please continue to listen to your children read every day or as often as possible.
-In school, each child will read individually with Mrs Waller once a week, as well as taking part in a daily Guided Reading session, following the Vipers scheme.
+It really helps if you record that your child has read in their reading record.
+In school, each child will read individually, with an adult, once a week, as well as taking part in a daily Guided Reading session, following the Vipers scheme.

 To see what the children will be learning in all the subjects over the year, please see the curriculum document on the website.

-PE lessons will take place every Wednesday and Thursday afternoons.
-On Wednesday, PE will take place in the hall whilst on Thursdays our lessons will take place outside, weather permitting.
-Please make sure your child has the appropriate PE kit and footwear and that they are labelled.
+PE lessons will take place every Monday and Friday afternoon.
+On Monday, PE will take place in the hall, whilst on Fridays our lessons will take place outside, weather permitting.
+Please make sure that your child has the appropriate labelled school PE kit and footwear.